-Fab 2 production capacity as of December 31, 2006 was approximately 17,000 200-mm wafers per month.
+Fab 2 production capacity as of February 28, 2007 was approximately 19,000 200-mm wafers per month.
 In March 2006, our board of directors approved a plan to ramp-up Fab 2 production capacity to approximately 24,000 wafers per month which we are currently implementing.
 Depending on the process technology and product mix, when fully ramped-up, we estimate that Fab 2 will be able to achieve capacity levels of approximately 40,000 wafers per month.
-Our determination as to the timing of the implementation of the ramp-up of Fab 2 and the increase in Fab 2's production levels above 24,000 wafers per month is dependent on prevailing and forecasted market conditions and our ability to fund these increases.
+Our determination as to the timing of the implementation of the ramp-up of Fab 2 and the increase in Fab 2's production levels to exceed 24,000 wafers per month is dependent on prevailing and forecasted market conditions and our ability to fund these increases.
 We have not commenced, and there can be no assurance when or if we will commence, the acquisition, installation, equipping and financing necessary in order for production at our Fab 2 facility to exceed 24,000 wafers per month.
 The ramp-up of Fab 2 is a substantial and complex project.
 If we cannot fund the ramp-up of Fab 2 or otherwise successfully complete the ramp-up of Fab 2, including the plan approved by our board of directors in March 2006, we may be unable to meet our customers' production demands and as a result we may lose customers and may not attract new ones.
-In addition, if we do not execute the acquisition, installation and equipping necessary in order for production at our Fab 2 facility to exceed 24,000 wafers per month or otherwise cannot successfully complete the ramp-up of Fab 2, we will not fully utilize the substantial investment made in constructing Fab 2, which will adversely affect our financial results.
-In order to further ramp-up Fab 2 from approximately 24,000 wafers per month, we currently estimate we would need to raise approximately \$150 million and we will need to continue to develop new process technologies in order to suit our customers' needs.
-In addition, we have and may in the future experience difficulties that are customary in the installation, functionality and operation of equi
+In addition, if we do not execute the acquisition, installation and equipping necessary in order for production at our Fab 2 facility to exceed 24,000 wafers per month, we currently estimate we would need to raise approximately affect our financial results.
+In order to fully ramp-up Fab 2, would need to raise approximately up to \$120 million.
+We will also need to continue to develop new process technologies in order to suit our customers' needs.
+In addition, we have and may in the future experience difficulties that are customary in the installation, functionality and operation of equipment during manufacturing.
+Failures or delays in obtaining and installing the necessary equipment, technology and other resources may delay the completion of the r

-If the Investment Center will not approve our request for a new expansion program, we would be required to seek alternative financing sources to meet our short-term liabilities and activities and complete the ramp-up of Fab 2, which may not be available.
+If the Investment Center will not approve our request for a new expansion program, we would be required to seek alternative financing sources to complete the ramp-up of Fab 2, which may not be available.
 Our not completing investments in the amount of \$1.25 billion by the end of 2005 may result in the Investment Center requiring us to repay all or a portion of the grants already received, and if we are unable to refund such grants, we may have to cease our operations.